 In cases of recurring or serious ingrowing toenails, the whole or a part of nail is permanently removed under local anaesthetic.
 This is normally a last resort and in most cases we can usually remove the ingrown toenail without resorting to surgery.

-Most general conditions will be covered in a routine treatment, including nails, hard skin, corns and calluses.
+Most conditions will be covered in a routine Chiropody treatment, including nails, hard skin, corns and calluses.
 This can instantly transform your feet and provide much improved comfort and cosmetic enhancement.